ben-hamel/ben-hamel/README.md

 ### Hi there 👋 I'm Ben Hamel.
-I am a React/React Native software developer.
+I am a software developer with experince in React/React Native, Mobile development, and Java.

 <!--
 **ben-hamel/ben-hamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.